Thorinair/Princess-Luna/README.md

     - `!artworkadd` Adds an artwork to the database.
 Specify a track name after the command, and the artwork URL in the line below.
     - `!artworkdel` Removes an artwork from the database.
 Specify a track name after the command.
     - `!h` Lists the current status of any h chains.
+    - `!ignore` Forcefully adds a user ID to a learning ignore list.
     - `!mood` Changes the mood of a larger group of the Ikea Tradfri bulbs to one of the preset configurations available.
 Use without a mood name to list all available ones.
     - `!bulb` Changes the parameters of a single Ikea Tradfri bulb.
 Supports both HEX color codes and xyY color space.
 Use without parameters to list all available bulbs.
     - `!toggle` Toggles a single Ikea Tradfri bulb.
 Use without parameters to list all available bulbs.